Nursing Home Neglect vs. Nursing Home Abuse

 nursing home neglect.
 The care and attention of loved ones may help prevent

 harm to elders and ensure the safety of others as well.
 Signs that an

 elder is suffering from negligence in a nursing home may be grounds for

 taking legal action in a claim.

 Our firm has

 more than 30 years of legal experience in many difficult personal injury cases.
-At Hartley & O'Brien,
+At Hartley Law Group, PLLC, we

-PLLC, we strive to provide our clients with personalized attention and
+strive to provide our clients with personalized attention and superior

 obtained several multi-million dollars verdicts and settlements for our clients.
 When the health and safety of your loved ones are at